ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    processing takes place.
 Operators choosing to use "-all" should be aware of this.

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 30]

-Internet-Draft                  DMARCbis                      April 2021

 9.2.
 DNS Load and Caching

    DMARC policies are communicated using the DNS and therefore inherit a number of considerations related to DNS caching.
 The inherent conflict between freshness and the impact of caching on the reduction of DNS-lookup overhead should be considered from the Mail Receiver's point of view.
-Should Domain Owners publish a DNS record with a very short TTL, Mail Receivers can be provoked through the injection of large volumes of messages to overwhelm the Domain Owner's DNS.
+Should Domain Owners or PSOs publish a DNS record with a very short TTL, Mail Receivers can be provoked through the injection of large volumes of messages to overwhelm the publisher's DNS.
 Although this is not a concern specific to DMARC, the implications of a very short TTL should be considered when publishing DMARC policies.

    Conversely, long TTLs will cause records to be cached for long periods of time.
-This can cause a critical change to DMARC parameters advertised by a Domain Owner to go unnoticed for the length of the TTL (while waiting for DNS caches to expire).
+This can cause a critical change to DMARC parameters advertised by a Domain Owner or PSO to go unnoticed for the length of the TTL (while waiting for DNS caches to expire).
    Avoiding this problem can mean shorter TTLs, with the potential problems described above.
 A balance should be sought to maintain responsiveness of DMARC preference changes while preserving the benefits of DNS caching.

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 34]

+Internet-Draft                  DMARCbis                      April 2021

 9.3.
 Rejecting Messages